OpenTermsArchive/contrib-versions/AppleITunes/Terms of Service.md

 You may subscribe to iTunes Match for an annual fee.
 You must have a valid credit card on file with iTunes to subscribe.
 The subscription is non-refundable (except as required by applicable law), and will automatically renew for one-year periods until you cancel.
 Your account will be charged no more than 24 hours prior to the expiration of the current subscription period.
 You may cancel automatic renewal by adjusting the iTunes Store account settings on your computer.
 You will no longer be able to access your iTunes Match Content from iTunes Match after the end of your subscription period.

 iTunes Match works with libraries that contain up to 25,000 songs which are either (i) not currently available on the iTunes Service, or (ii) not purchased from the iTunes Service with your Account.
-Songs with quality less than 96 kbps or that are not authorized for your computer are not eligible for iTunes Match.
+Songs that do not meet certain quality criteria or that are not authorized for your computer are not eligible for iTunes Match.

-iTunes Match will automatically scan the song files and collect other information that may be used to identify media in your iTunes library, such as the names of songs, song artists or song durations. iTunes Match will use this information to match songs to those currently available on the iTunes Store, and will make matched songs available to you in the format then available on the iTunes Store.
+iTunes Match will automatically scan the song files and collect other information that may be used to identify media in your iTunes library, such as the names of songs, song artists or song durations. iTunes Match will use this information to match songs to those currently available on the iTunes Store, and will make matched songs available to you in a format then available on the iTunes Store.
 If the song is not successfully matched, your copy of the song will be uploaded to Apple in the same format or a format determined by Apple.
 Apple reserves the right to limit types of content uploaded (for example, excessively large files).
 Matched or uploaded songs and related metadata will be available for access from an Associated Device that has been enabled for iTunes Match.
 Association of Associated Devices for iTunes Match is subject to the same terms as Automatic Delivery and Downloading Previous Purchases, and uploaded or matched songs and related information are deemed to be “iTunes Eligible Content.”
 You may also access iTunes Match Content from compatible Apple TVs, provided that you may only do so on a limited number of Apple TVs at the same time.

 When you use iTunes Match, Genius will begin associating information about the media in your iTunes library with your Account. the association with your Account will continue for a period of time after your subscription ends.
 Apple will otherwise use this information as described in the Privacy Section of this Agreement.
 You will not be able to disable Genius while using iTunes Match, so if you prefer that we do not collect and use information from your iTunes library in this manner, you should not use iTunes Match.